armin-ilg/fcc-tutorials/software-basics/prerequisites.md

 ### Using a virtual machine through VirtualBox

 The CernVM project provides a convenient tool to start VMs, [cernvm-launch](https://cernvm.cern.ch/portal/launch), and a [public repository](https://github.com/cernvm/public-contexts) of contexts to be used with `cernvm-launch` to configure the VM at your needs.
 The tool `cernvm-launch` is available for Linux, Mac and Windows.
 A context dedicated to the FCC tutorials is available in the repository.
-The [cernvm-launch](https://cernvm.cern.ch/portal/launch) works with [VirtualBox](https://www.virtualbox.org/), virtualization manager available for free for all platforms.
+The [cernvm-launch](https://cernvm.cern.ch/portal/launch) works with [VirtualBox](https://www.virtualbox.org/), virtualization manager available for free for all platforms (Mac with M1/M2 processors not supported yet though).

 If you have a CERN account, this is a convenient way to enable access to the EOS storage system.